View this page as Markdown • #docs #api #Headlinedocs #Docs #Events

 Client User

 By default, the client user will be a UUID, usually supplied by the devices identifierForVendor method.
 But you can overwrite this by supplying your own client user identifier: If you’d rather not track users at all, you can pass an empty string instead.
-This will effectively disable user counting, but you can still count sessions and signals, and get a good idea of your user base this way.
+This will effectively disable user counting, but you can still count sessions and events, and get a good idea of your user base this way.

 The TelemetryDeck client library will hash any value saved into this property before sending it to the server.
 In addition, the server will also hash any client user value again, just to be extra sure.
 We really do not want to know your users’ email addresses!